lewishowles/components/src/components/form/form-input/form-input.md

 Any additional attributes to pass to the field itself, such as `required` or `autocomplete`.
 This can also be used to change the type of the field, such as to `email`.

+### `suggestions`

+- type: `string[]`
+- default: `null`

+A list of suggestions to offer to the user as they type, rendered as a native `<datalist>` linked to the input.
+The user can select a suggestion or ignore it and enter a different value entirely.

 ## Events

 ### `v-model`